 What is the Responsibility Center?

-Responsibility Center refers to a particular segment or unit of an organization for which the particular manager or employee or department is held responsible and accountable for its business goals and objectives.
-It refers to the part of the company where a manager has some sort of authority and responsibility.
-A responsibility center is a functional entity within a business that would tend to have its own goals and objectives, policies, and procedures thereby giving managers specific responsibility for revenues that they generate, expenses incurred, funds invested, etc.
+Responsibility Center refers to a particular segment or unit of an organization for which a particular manager, employee, or department is held responsible and accountable for its business goals and objectives.
+It refers to the part of the company where a manager has authority and responsibility.
+A responsibility center is a functional entity within a business that tends to have its own goals and objectives, policies, and procedures, thereby giving managers specific responsibility for revenues, expenses incurred, funds invested, etc.

 Types of Responsibility Center